thindil/steamsky/bin/doc/MODDING.md

 ### Bases Types data structure
 - Each base type is between "base" tags.
 - Attribute `index` is a base type index and must be unique for each base type.
-It can be number or text.
+It can be a number or text.
 Required
 - Attribute `name` is a base type name showed to player in game.
 Should be unique too.
 Required.
 - Attribute `color` is a base type color in hexadecimal used to show this base type to player on the map in game.
 Required.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: What to do with this entry.
 Possible values
   are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
 - Tag `item` is used to set prices for selected item in that base.
-   - Attribute `index`: item index from "items.dat" file.
+   - Attribute `index`: Item index from "items.dat" file.
 Required.
-   - Attribute `sellprice`: price for which item is sell in that type of base.
+   - Attribute `sellprice`: Price for which item is sell in that type of base.
      If you want make selected item buyable in that type of base, you must add this attribute.
-   - Attribute `buyprice`: price for which item will be bought in that type of base.
+   - Attribute `buyprice`: Price for which item will be bought in that type of base.
 If you want item to have special price in selected type of base you must add this attribute.
 - Tag `recipe` is used to set which recipes are available to buy in that type of bases.
    - Attribute `index`: Index of the recipe to buy, from file "recipes.dat".
      Required.
-- Tag `description`: in game description of selected type of bases.
+- Tag `description`: In game description of selected type of bases.
 Will be presented to the player during selection of starting base in main menu.
 - Tag `flags` is various info about selected base type.
 Possible options are:
   `shipyard` - that base type have shipyard.
 Ship repairs in that base are 50%